saidvandeklundert/notes/C/extend_python/README.md

 - define 'PyMODINIT_FUNC' so that the module can be initialized

-After this, you can make things easy for yourself and put in place a `setup.py` file that compiles the source code and installs it as a module for you.
+After running through these steps, you can make things easy for yourself and put in place a `setup.py` file that compiles the source code and installs it as a module for you.
 If you do this, you do not have to worry about whereto you are compiling or where the file you need to import is.

 Some things about the C-extension up front: